-Observing and quantifying long-term glacier erosion and sedimentation processes has been a challenge, and two general methods have been adopted to quantify erosion (Alley et al., 2019).
-Physically based models describe the quarrying process and abrasion of bedrock by debris-laden ice (e.g. Alley et al., 1997; Iverson, 2012; Beaud et al., 2014).
+Observing and quantifying the long-term glacier erosion and sedimentation processes has been a challenge, and two general methods have been adopted to quantify erosion (Alley et al., 2019).
+Physically-based models describe quarrying process and

+- 50 abrasion of bedrock by debris laden debris-laden ice (e.g., Alley et al., 1997; Iverson, 2012; Beaud et al., 2014).
 Describing the processes physically provides a basis for understanding erosion processes (Hallet, 1979; Ugelvig et al., 2018) and yields insight into the formation of glacial landforms, such as tunnel valleys and eskers (Beaud et al., 2018; Hewitt and Creyts, 2019).
-Yet, these models prove difficult to implement in many cases due to the large number of poorly constrained parameters and processes, i.e. water pressure fluctuations and subglacial debris concentration (e.g. Hallet, 1979; Seguinot, 2008; Ugelvig et al., 2018).
+Yet, these models prove difficult to implement in many cases due to the large number of poorly constrained parameters and processperocesses, i.e. water pressure fluctuations and subglacial debris concentration (e.g., Hallet, 1979; Seguinot, 2008; - 55 Ugelvig et al., 2018).

-Instead, empirical relationships between glacier sliding and erosion can represent erosional quantities well and can recreate important glacial landforms (e.g. Harbor et al., 1988; MacGregor et al., 2000).
+Instead, empirical relationships between glacier sliding and erosion can represent erosional quantities well and can recreate important glacial landforms (e.g., Harbor et al., 1988; MacGregor et al., 2000).
 For instance, Humphrey and Raymond (1994) correlated temporal variations in ice velocity and suspended sediment load during a surge of Variegated Glacier to establish a linear erosion law.
-Koppes et al. (2015) quantified sediment yields in 15 Patagonian and Antarctic Peninsula fjords, concluding there was a predominant control of surface air temperature on rapid glacier erosion and calibrating a near-square law from glacier velocity to erosion rate.
-Herman et al. (2015) collected suspended sediment samples for 5 months in the outlet stream of Franz Josef Glacier, mapped their chemical composition to geological zones of distinctive glacier speed, and also concluded there was a near-square relationship between basal sliding and glacier erosion.
-Cook et al. (2020) assembled a global compilation of erosion rates for 38 glaciers, showing a predominant role of glacier sliding velocity over climate variables yet concluding there was a sub-linear relationship to erosion.
+Koppes et al. (2015) quantified sediment yields in 15 Patagonian and Antarctic Peninsula fjords, concluding

+60 at a predominant control of surface air temperature on rapid glacier erosion and calibrating a near-square-law from glacier velocity to erosion rate.
+Herman et al. (2015) collected suspended sediment samples for 5 months in the outlet stream of

+Franz-Josef Glacier, mapped their chemical composition to geologic zones of distinctive glacier speed, and also concluded to a near-square relationship between basal sliding and glacier erosion.
+Cook et al. (2020) assembled a global compilation of erosion rates for 38 glaciers, showing a predominant role of glacier sliding velocity over climate variables, yet concluding at a sub-linear relationship to erosion.

-Here, the non-linear erosion law by Koppes et al. (2015) is applied to previously published model results (Seguinot et al., 2018) and the patterns of modelled erosion potential and cumulative last-glacial-cycle erosion potential are analysed.
+Here, the non-linear erosion law by Koppes et al. (2015) is applied to previously published model results (Seguinot et al., 2018) and the patterns of modelled erosion rates potential and cumulative last glacial cycle erosion potential are analysed.
 We examine the glaciological conditions that cause erosion and discuss the implications of these conditions on understanding the mark of ancient glaciers on Alpine topography and the relationship between climate and glacier erosion.
+Despite aggregated

-Despite aggregated uncertainties in palaeoclimate, glacier flow, and glacier erosion processes, our results provide insights into the diversity of the Alpine glacial erosion landscape.
+70 uncertainties on paleoclimate, glacier flow and glacier erosion processes, out results provide insights into the diversity of the Alpine glacial erosion landscape.